snotskie/ttrpg/site/src/characters.md

 **Epic Storytelling:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
 Each other character who hears the story or speech gains a Blessing Die.

-**Epic Inventory:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the item you need in the situation.
-You may perform a Preparedness Check even if you are Unprepared, and you may perform this Check using any Basic Stat.
+**Epic Fortitude:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may declare boldly that you have exactly the right item or idea you need for the situation.
+When you succeed your next Check during the same scene, increase the severity of the outcome to one rank higher than it would have been otherwise, such as from Minor to Medium.

 **Epic Awkwardness:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an cringy joke or perform an embarrassing dance.
 Each other character who hears the joke or witnesses the dance becomes Uncool.